Water Damaged Houses Sales In Florida

 One of the most common concerns for sellers when selling a water-damaged home in Florida is whether they will be held liable for repairs after the sale.
 In Florida, the usual rule is that sellers are not liable for any repairs or damages after the closing unless they make specific promises or guarantees in the sales agreement.

 However, if the seller was aware of the water damage but neglected to notify the buyer, they may be held accountable for any subsequent repairs.
-To avoid legal concerns, sellers must fully disclose any known water damage and negotiate repair responsibilities with buyers before to closing.
+To avoid legal concerns, sellers must fully disclose any known water damage and negotiate repair responsibilities with buyers before closing.

 Working with a competent real estate agent who understands state regulations and can guide sellers through the process can also help optimize profits while protecting against liabilities.